Breech birth: Turning the baby

 Turning the baby, technically known as external cephalic version (ECV), is when the baby is turned by gently pressing the mother's abdomen to push the baby from a bottom first position, to a head first position.
 In some circumstances, it may be necessary to press with more force.
 ECV does not always work, but it does improve the mother's chances of giving birth to her baby vaginally and avoiding a cesarean section.
 The World Health Organisation recommends that women should have a planned cesarean section only if an ECV has been tried and did not work.

 Women who have an ECV when they are 36–40 weeks pregnant are more likely to have a vaginal delivery and less likely to have a cesarean section than those who do not have an ECV.
 Turning the baby before this time makes a head first birth more likely but ECV before the due date can increase the risk of early or premature birth which can cause problems to the baby.

 There are treatments that can be used which might affect the success of an ECV.
 Drugs called beta-stimulant tocolytics help the woman's muscles to relax so that the pressure during the ECV does not have to be so great.
 Giving the woman these drugs before the ECV improves the chances of her having a vaginal delivery because the baby is more likely to turn and stay head down.
-Other treatments such as using sound, pain relief drugs such as epidural, increasing the fluid around the baby and increasing the amount of fluids to the woman before the ECV could all effect its success but there is not enough research to make this clear.
+Other treatments such as using sound, pain relief drugs such as epidural, increasing the fluid around the baby and increasing the amount of fluids to the woman before the ECV could all affect its success but there is not enough research to make this clear.

-Mechanism of Labor in Breech Presentation

-In a breech delivery, the process involves a sequential progression of movements for the buttocks, shoulders, and head to facilitate the baby's passage through the birth canal.
-Here's a breakdown of each stage: